 IBION-TEC

 The course Biomolecular Engineering and Nanobiotechnology (IBION-TEC), an engineering program specializing in nano- and biotechnology, equips students with skills at the intersection of biology, physics, electronics, and chemistry.
 This program provides a broad foundation of skills, as well as highly specialized training in the field of biomolecular engineering focused on detection and diagnostics.
 It trains students in innovative techniques in nano- and biotechnology, leading to a recognized degree in these emerging fields that will have a lasting impact on our societies.
-Our students go on to lead R&D projects in private companies within the sector (pharmaceuticals, cosmetics, and food) as well as in major research institutes.
+Our students go on to lead R&D projects in private companies in the sector (pharmaceuticals, cosmetics, and food) as well as in major research institutes.

 Graduation Ceremony for the Class of 2018–2019